A close up look at a lattice top apple pie. It is uncut.

 • Fuji– These apples are much sweeter than granny smith, but they still have a bit of tartness to them.
 They hold up well in baking and are also a very popular variety.

 • Honeycrisp– The characteristics of this variety are spelled out in the name.
 Sweet but crisp enough to hold their shape while baking.
-Another perfect choice!
+And with honey in the name, you know they will be perfect for a honey apple pie!

-• Gala– This is one of my favourite apple to eat raw.
+• Gala– This is one of the best apples to eat raw.
 It has deliciously sweet smooth flavour.
-I almost always see this variety at the grocery store.
-They should be no problem to find at most grocery stores or markets.
+One of the most popular at the grocery store.

 • Cortland– Another great crisp and sweet-tart apple.
 These are popular apples to eat fresh, bake, or cook with.